 Organizations that were innovators and early adopters or had previous implementations began with a focus on incubating new technologies.
 This led to use case-based deployments that were built from scratch, primarily in the greenfield mode.
 However, the situation has begun to change.

 Enterprises are becoming more distributed even as they continue to remain even more connected.
 By leveraging cloud-based data driven analytics, these organizations are tapping into new dimensions through which they can leverage data for better insights.
-In fact, we at HCL have used these principles for many of our customers across a number of varied industries, to drive maximum business value from data transformation platforms.
+In fact, we at HCLTech have used these principles for many of our customers across a number of varied industries, to drive maximum business value from data transformation platforms.
 Among many others, we are proud to count for a US-based telecommunications giant, a leading market research company, and a Europe based financial services enterprise as satisfied customers.

 Today, most enterprises are either in the process of moving or have already moved towards scaling digital across all lines of businesses.
 This is particularly true in scenarios where analytics and data scaling initiatives need to align to new business models.
 Organizations are now working overtime to ensure this sync by modernizing their legacy systems by adopting new system architectures and principles.